horseshoe/horseshoe/README.md

 #### Partials
 Partial tags (`{{> partial }}`) are similar to partial tags in Mustache.
 They function similarly to a `#include` directive in C++.
 The partial template is loaded (either from the specified filename or the corresponding template from the template loader) and placed into the current template.

-If a partial tag is a stand-alone tag, the indentation of the partial tag will be prepended to every line of the partial template.
-The double indirection operator can be used on partial tags (`{{>> partial }}`) to avoid applying the indentation to every line yet still ignore trailing whitespace and newline.
+If a partial tag is a stand-alone tag, the indentation of the partial tag will be prepended to every line of the partial template. <b>The double indirection operator can be used on partial tags (`{{>> partial }}`) to avoid applying the indentation to every line yet still ignore trailing whitespace and newline after the partial.</b>

 #### Set Delimiter (`{{=<% %>=}}`)
 The set delimiter tag is structured the same as it is for Mustache.
 It is used to change the delimiters from `{{` and `}}` to other sequences in templates that contain many double braces that are part of the literal text.
 The new sequences are applicable for all tags.
 Here is a brief example,